wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/Raspberry Pi - Sync with rysnc/readme.md

 Go ahead, and unplug the pi form you monitor, as well as your keyboard.

 **2:** Now on your regular computer, you will need to connect to the pi.

-To do that, follow this guide: [https://www.feralhosting.com/faq/view?question=12](https://www.feralhosting.com/faq/view?question=12).
+To do that, follow this guide: [SSH](https://www.feralhosting.com/faq/view?question=12).
 Just replace `server.feralhosting.com`, with the IP of your raspberry pi.

 ### Step 2: Installing rsync

-Since I want to make this in
+Since I want to make this using sudo i will do this:

 ~~~
 sudo crontab –e
 ~~~

- and not
+and not just using this command:

 ~~~
 crontab –e
 ~~~

-, I will be running everything with sudo in front of every command.
-This is especially important, when we make the SSH-keys, since sudo, and non-sudo, will store the keys different places.
+I will be running everything with `sudo` in front of every command.
+This is especially important, when we make the SSH-keys, since `sudo` will store the keys in different places.

-If you don’t want to use
+If you don’t want to use this command:

 ~~~
 sudo crontab –e
 ~~~

- but
+but prefer to only use this version:

 ~~~
 crontab –e
 ~~~

-, then don’t use sudo at all.
+Then don’t use `sudo` at all.

 **1: rsync** To install rsync, SSH into your pi, and run this command: